PAFR2003/LesserSpaceNations/README.md

 >* Speaks English, little knowledge on Irish
 >* She was a certified mycologist and a great cook
 >* Although the company was a veganism advocate, she wasn't a vegan herself, she was semi-vegetarian and only eats meat during Weekends.

+ Farewell message:

+*"Thank you for supporting MFI!
+We are now packing up to go to other planet."*

+*- Saoirse MacColgan, MFI press conference, 2299*